flare-foundation/governance-proposals/FIP/FIP_10.md

 However, in order to earn passes, the provider must have at least 3M FLR in active self-bond and 15M in active stake.
 Providers with 80% total uptime and at least 1M FLR in active self-bond but not meeting both the 3M FLR active self-bond and 15M active stake requirements neither earn nor lose passes, and still receive eligible rewards.

+Note that the first two requirements apply specifically to the FTSOv2 protocol, as the FTSOv1 protocol will be deprecated.

 ### 2.3 Example: Rewards in the Proposed Incentive Structure